-In the event that a situation arises, either on or off campus, that in the opinion of campus security constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
-The warning will be issued through the notification system Blackboard Connect (cell phone call and text), College e-mail postings, electronic billboard, and provided on the College website, www.riohondo.edu.
-Anyone with information warranting a timely warning should report the circumstances to the campus security at extension 3490, or in person at the campus security office located on the ground floor of the east end of the Administration Building Room A-117.
+In the event that a situation arises, either on or off campus, that in the opinion of Campus Police and Safety constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+The warning will be issued through the notification system Rave Alert (e-mail, phone call and text), College e-mail postings, electronic billboard, and www.riohondo.edu.
+Anyone with information warranting a timely warning should report the circumstances to the campus police at extension 3490, or in person at the campus security office located on the ground floor of the of the Administration Building Room A-113.